EmiliaLopez/EmiliaLopez/README.md

 Also,
-- ✨ I'm a hiking lover and running make me feel free and challenged.
+- ✨ I'm a hiking and running lover because both activities make me feel free and challenged.
 - 📫 You can reach me at elopezreviriego17@gmail.com

 #### Tools :